mikowitz/motion-environment-settings/README.md

 # motion-environment-settings

-Define your environment-specific settings as YAML files, then access them easily via the `Settings` class inside your Rubymotion application.
+Define your environment-specific settings as YAML files, then access them easily via the `Settings` class inside your RubyMotion application.

 ## Installation